matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muri.md

 We can fix this with a modern, sociotechnical toolkit:

 - **Domain-Driven Design**: This is our analytical tool.
 It's how we discover and map the business domains, capabilities and value-streams that matter, defining clear _Bounded Contexts_ that tame the "big ball of mud."
 It's how we draw the map.
 - **Reverse Conway Manoeuvre**: This is our strategy.
-Instead of letting our bad org chart dictate our bad architecture, we consciously invert it and design good team structures to match the good architecture that we want.
+Instead of letting our bad org chart dictate our bad architecture, we consciously invert it and design good team structures around the good architecture that we want to have.
 - **Team Topologies**: This is our operating model.
-It's the practical "how-to" for executing the manoeuvre, giving us patterns (_Stream-aligned_, _Platform_, etc.) to build teams that own clearly defined domains and have a manageable cognitive load.
+It's the practical "how-to" for executing the manoeuvre, giving us patterns (_Stream-aligned_, _Platform_, etc.) to build teams that have ownership and autonomy over clearly defined domains with a manageable cognitive load.

 ### A Practical Sociotechnical Approach